|

 Joined: Dec 2001

 Ask and you shall receive.
 Cold resistance is useless so you have to measure the resistor under load.
 According to my equipment, the resistor on my 28 coupe headlight switch drops 2.7 volts and the current through the circuit is 5.4 amps.
 According to Ohm's law, this works out to 0.5 ohms of resistance.
 The resistor also dissipates 14.6 watts of power which means it will get rather warm.
 If you wanted to replace with a modern equivalent, I would recommend a 0.5 ohm 30 watt resistor.
 You could connect two 1 ohm 20 watt resistors in parallel.
-(You want about 2x power rating as a safety margin).
-Best regards, Ron
+(You want about 2x power rating as a safety margin). cool

 Joined: Apr 2002